 Long Beach Island is one of the most beautiful spots on the Jersey Shore.
 From the iconic Old Barney lighthouse and modern beachfront mansions on the north end to old Victorian homes on the south end, not to mention the gorgeous beaches, great restaurants, and shopping, there is truly something for everyone.
-And since 2016 you can add craft beer lovers to that list as Ship Bottom Brewery celebrates its second anniversary this August.
+And since 2016 you can add craft beer lovers to that list as Ship Bottom Brewery of Ocean County celebrates its second anniversary this August.

 I had the opportunity to talk with owner/founder, Rob Zarko at the Beach Haven brewery to discuss the genesis of Ship Bottom, beers, brewing and business.

 Our journey takes us back in time to 1995 when Rob was a young Pennsylvania beer lover spending time at a summer house in the Ship Bottom section of LBI (hence Ship Bottom Brewery) with a Cooper’s DIY kit of Australian Pale Ale.